Death of Vishal Mehrotra

 Vishal Mehrotra (27 September 1972 – on or after 29 July 1981) was an eight-year-old boy who was abducted from Putney, London, England, on 29 July 1981.
-The child's partial remains were discovered on 25 February 1982 on an isolated farm in Sussex.
-The killers were never identified and no one has ever been charged with the murder.
+Mehrotra's partial remains were discovered on 25 February 1982 on an isolated farm in West Sussex.
+The killers were never identified and no one has ever been charged.

 In May 2023, Sussex Police announced they would be re-examining the case.

 Background

 Vishal Mehrotra was born in India on 27 September 1972, and emigrated to the United Kingdom with his family from Sri Lanka in 1978.
 His father, Vishambar Mehrotra, was a solicitor at the time of the disappearance and is now a retired magistrate.
 His mother, Aruna Mehrotra, had separated from her husband and moved back to India to manage a jewellery business at the time of the disappearance.
 The family lived on Holmbush Road, Putney, South London.
 Vishal had a younger sister, who was named Mamta.
 The children also had a live-in nanny, Joannita Carvalho.

 Vishal was described as bright and independent, with an open, friendly personality.
 He travelled to his school every day on his own.